BigNoid/script.skinshortcuts/README.txt

 If do not require the new features but want to use a git version, use the repofixes branch.

-What's New for Skinners (version 0.3.5 Development Build)
+What's New for Skinners (version 0.4.0 pre-release)
 -----------------------

-This branch will be version 0.4.0 as such time as it is deemed the stable branch

  - New XML file format for storing data - this required no changes on your part, but you can upgrade your default shortcuts to the new format, see "Providing default shortcuts" below
  - New localisation code - all local strings you provide should now simply be the string id, no need for ::LOCAL::stringID or ::SCRIPT::stringID